nocturn9x/PySecurity/README.md

 # PySecurity
-This simple python script asks for an extra password and, optionally a captcha, after SSH login.
+This simple python script asks for an extra password and, optionally, a captcha after SSH login.

 ## Why should I use PySecurity?